 The Board of Directors strives for a composition of members that represents a meaningful and value-adding diversity for ORIOR, in particular in terms of areas of expertise, experience and education.
-The importance of and commitment to a balanced diversity on the Board of Directors was firmly established as a criteria in the Company's Articles of Association in the year under review as part of the strengthening of governance.
+The importance of and commitment to a balanced diversity on the Board of Directors is established as a criterion in the Company's Articles of Association.
 The following table gives an overview of the expertise the individual members of the Board of Directors bring to the board by virtue of their professional backgrounds and experience.